 You should also be aware that without a Will, any children will inherit your estate once they are 18.
 By making a Will you can choose the date that they inherit your estate.
 It is also important to know that without a Will in place, a separated spouse could inherit a share of your estate.

-I provide a comprehensive Will Service to clients.
-I will take detailed instructions from you about how you want to distribute your estate, which means you don’t have to visit a solicitor’s office and repeat your circumstances again to someone you don’t know.
-I will then arrange for your Will(s) to be drawn up by the firm of solicitors* who I use at a preferential rate.
+We provide a comprehensive Will Service to clients.
+We take detailed instructions from you about how you want to distribute your estate, which means you don’t have to visit a solicitor’s office and repeat your circumstances again to someone you don’t know.
+We then arrange for your Will(s) to be drawn up by the firm of solicitors who we use at a preferential rate.